 Honey-Oatmeal Dinner Rolls are soft, light, and fluffy.
 Oatmeal gives them a little chew and makes them interesting.
 Despite the honey, they aren’t overly sweet.
-So, my husband insists on eating them with more honey.
-I agree.

 Wait until you smell these homemade rolls baking in your kitchen!
 The heady fragrance of yeast will make your mouth water.
 But the oatmeal topping?
 It will make your nose think there might be cookies in the oven.

 I had it in my mind to make these rolls healthier.
 For the record, I tried substituting 1/2 cup of whole wheat flour for 1/2 cup of white flour.

 The result was not so good, producing rolls that were somewhat heavy and dry.
 If you go this route and it turns out well, let me know the proportions you used.
 If there are possibilities, I haven’t figured them out yet.

 If you make this and enjoy the recipe, it would help me and others if you would return to this post and leave a rating (on the recipe card itself underneath the picture).
 Although always appreciated, no comment is required.
 Thanks so much!
 Paula